LA Galaxy star Beckham suffers health foods setback

+LA Galaxy star David Beckham's venture into health foods has suffered a setback.
 The Daily Star says the England star, currently on-loan with AC Milan, launched the microwave GO3 range just three months ago.

 The 12 frozen ready meals - including favourites such as fish fingers, pasta, wraps and omelettes - were aimed at giving families a healthy option.

 Dad-of-three Becks said at the time: "They are designed to get the kids eating the things they need without necessarily realising they are eating well."